 [ Adds 50 Focus and 400 Health ] -- [ Adds 50 Focus and 400 Energy ] -- [ Adds 50 Vitality and 400 Health ] -- [ Adds 50 Vitality and 400 Energy ] -- [ Adds 50 Dexterity and 400 Energy ]

-First Bracelet: through Health Subsidization, you can subsidize your Vit with the Health of the first bracelet -- good choice !
+First Bracelet: through Health Subsidisation, you can subsidise your Vit with the Health of the first bracelet -- good choice !

-Second Bracelet: you can't increase your spellpower with Energy boosts, so this isn't preferable -- bad choice!
+Second Bracelet: you can't increase your spellpower with Energy boosts, so this bracelet is OK but not preferable -- bad choice!

 Third Bracelet: the Vitality and Health can be used to boost your Focus! -- good choice!